syncfusion-content/xamarin-docs/Xamarin/Tabbed-View/TabView-events.md

 ---
 layout: post
 title: ItemTapped event for Syncfusion Essential SfTabView.
-description: Learn how to perform an operation while tapping an item, and learn about Events in Behavior Commands in SfTabView Xamarin.Forms.
+description: Learn how to perform an operation while tapping an item, and also about Events in Behavior Commands in SfTabView Xamarin.Forms.
 platform: Xamarin.Forms
 control: TabView
 documentation: ug
 ---

-# How to perform an operation when tapping an item in SfTabView?
+# How to perform an operation when tapping an item in SfTabView

 Whenever the TabItem is tapped, the `TabItemTapped` event will occur.
 Using this event, you can Modify the selected Tab Item properties.